amd/HPCTrainingExamples/OmniperfExamples/3-RegisterOccupancyLimit/README.md

 ```

 ### Solution Roofline
-Let's see how the solution stacks up in the roofline:
+With similar performance, we expect to see similar plots in the roofline for problem and solution:

 | Roofline Type | Roofline Legend                                    | Roofline Plot                                        |
 |---------------|----------------------------------------------------|------------------------------------------------------|